textpotential/bibliarchic/chapt5.md

 [^11]: The XML of the SBLGNT also encodes all the way to the word level.

+[^12]: All tags in XML have some form of opening and closing.
+The simplest form of this open/close syntax is demonstrated by the \<para\> tags in this sample.
+You will notice that each \<para\> tag in the code is followed somewhere later in the code by a \</para\> tag, these mark the opening and the closing of a paragraph, respectively, with the forward slash indicating a closure.
+Everything contained between these tags is a part of that paragraph element, which can include text as well as other tags, specifically tags to indicate verses.
-[^12]: This open and close syntax is identical to HTML.
+This open and close syntax is identical to HTML.

 [^13]: For a detailed description of all of the available style attributes in the \<para\> element, see https://app.thedigitalbiblelibrary.org/static/docs/usx/parastyles.html.